The 60-minute film shines a light on the mostly unheralded story of how thousands were spared from the Holocaust – Santa Barbara News-Press… Read More

 FILM RECOUNTS HOW THOUSANDS OF JEWS IN SCANDINAVIAN COUNTRIES WERE SPARED IN WORLD WAR II

-“Passage To Sweden” shines a light on the mostly unheard story of how thousands were spared from the Holocaust by being smuggled into Sweden.
 Focusing on World War II in the Scandinavian countries, it illustrates how ordinary citizens worked to save the lives of their Jewish countrymen when the Nazis closed in. – Santa Ynez Valley Star… Read More

 Documentarian examines WWII-era Scandinavia in latest film, Passage to Sweden